 Here we move on to the fish – a seafood pastilla, a pastry dish filled with fish, mussels, prawns, and vermicelli noodles.
 I have had a few seafood pastillas in the past as I prefer them to the original version of pigeon, almonds, and powder sugar but this one really takes the cake.
 However, the chef has overestimated our stomachs and as we have another stop to eat/go we get a doggy bag for our driver.

 Last stop for the night is Riad Quara where I am having a Moroccan culinary first: rfissa.
 A whole chicken is served on a bed of lentils and shredded msemmen (Moroccan pancake) and is usually only eaten during traditional celebrations.
 Unfortunately, we are unable to make a significant dent in our chicken and are not too unhappy that there is no dessert stop yet.

 I leave my friends with a food baby and my engagement picture which I post with the words "My Bubu and me", presuming that even the last person will now know it was an April Fool’s joke by using a phrase I would never use.
 I am not a Bubu kind of girl.
 Apparently, that isn’t enough and I starting to wonder if I should have asked for engagement gifts in addition to this amazing feast.
 Camels and carpets anyone?

 Thank you to Amanda for feeding me all of Marrakech and to Youssef, for being such a good sport about being my fiancé for a night!
-You can inquire about their gourmet Marrakech food tours here.
-And in case you are concerned about eating more food, they will add a dessert stop before gourmet tours start running in September.
+You can inquire about their Marrakech food tours and general tours in Marrakech here.